 Preheat oven to 350 degrees F. Grease 9”x13” pan with butter and set aside.

-Mix salted butter and brown sugar together.
+Mix salted butter, brown sugar, and applesauce together.
 Add flour, quick oats, baking powder, and salt.

 Combine the butter, sugar, sweetened condensed milk, and corn syrup in a medium saucepan over medium heat.